-When I first started getting involved in activism, I recognized almost immediately the lack of diversity present within many sectors, one being the environmental community.
+When I first started getting involved in activism, I recognized almost immediately the lack of diversity present within many sectors.
+One of them was the environmental community.
 I have been working in environmental justice for around three years.
-The rhetoric many white environmentalists use to push their agenda is not only racist but ableist as well.
-I run my own environmental group, and I have noticed the overwhelming majority that joined me in activities such as beach clean-ups are predominantly white.
+The rhetoric many white environmentalists use to push their agenda is not only racist, but ableist as well.
+I run my own environmental group, and I have noticed the overwhelming majority that joined me in activities, such as beach clean-ups, are predominantly white.
 I was disappointed that my values were not reflected in my organization.
 We need to be able to hold space for those that feel like their voices have been suppressed by the community and help amplify it as allies.

 Black and Indigenous people have been subject to poor living conditions since the 1800s, and while times may have changed, many of their situations have not.
 These communities who have been hit the hardest when encountering environmental issues such as climate catastrophes and are constantly left out of the conversation.
 Women are, of course, hit the hardest.
 According to the NRDC, women tend to experience more poverty than men worldwide, and when natural disasters hit, this makes it even worse for them.

-During Hurricane Katrina, 83% of mothers were unable to return home, while a majority of the city had recovered; many black communities in low-income areas were hit hardest by the storm and have yet to recover fully.
-Some of the jobs that immediately open after a climate disaster are labor-intensive such as construction, which are typically male-dominated, therefore, not allowing women to bounce back as quickly when recovering from these natural disasters.
+During Hurricane Katrina, 83% of mothers were unable to return home, while a majority of the city had recovered; many Black communities in low-income areas were hit hardest by the storm and have yet to recover fully.
+Some of the jobs, such as construction, that immediately open after a climate disaster are labor-intensive, which are typically male-dominated.
+Therefore, this doesn’t allow women to bounce back as quickly when recovering from these natural disasters.

 What the white environmental community fails to realize is how they have suppressed the voices of marginalized groups, leaving their opinions and policies THE only solutions to the climate crisis.
 While we can talk about how important it is to cut back on CO2 emissions at home by going zero waste or changing our diets, what they fail to realize is many of these options are not economically beneficial to marginalized groups.
 Instead of finding a way to make these more accessible for these communities I have heard a lot of “If you only eat certain foods you can easily go vegan/vegetarian on a budget.” or “Well this is the only option, so should we not advocate for anything instead of advocating for something that could be helpful to the planet?”